akhljndl/landscraper/README.md

 __Why is this difficult?__

-* Captial and time intensive
+* Capital and time intensive
 * Both the newly developed technology and the field to which it corresponds are dynamic
 * We suffer from: analysis paralysis, emotional bias, decision fatigue